3ZE: Rebranding to Classic Hits 92.5 ZEFM

 On December 1, 2000 the Community Radio Network was discontinued and all stations become part of the Classic Hits FM network, as a result 3ZE was rebranded as Classic Hits 92.5 ZEFM.
 The station continued to run a local breakfast but now outside breakfast all programming originated from the Classic Hits studios in Auckland.

 In the early 2010s the station moved to the newly redeveloped Somerset House.

 Rebranding to The Hits

 On April 28, 2014 all stations part of the Classic Hits network were rebranded as The Hits.
-A networked breakfast presented by Polly Gillespie and Grant Kareama was introduced to almost all The Hits stations with the former breakfast announcer moved to present a 6-hour show between 9am and 3pm.
-At this stage breakfast presenter, Phill Hooper, was moved to the 9am-3pm timeslot.
+A networked breakfast presented by Polly Gillespie and Grant Kareama was introduced to almost all The Hits stations with the former breakfast announcer moved to present a 6-hour show between 9 am and 3 pm.
+At this stage breakfast presenter, Phill Hooper, was moved to the 9 am-3 pm timeslot.

 Replacement with Hokonui

 When the station was branded from Classic Hits to The Hits feedback from local listeners in the Ashburton region was not positive, both with the removal of the local breakfast and change in music format.
 A decision was made later in 2014 to network Gore based radio station Hokonui into the Ashburton market using the 92.5FM frequency and have Phill Hooper present a local breakfast on this station to Ashburton listeners.

 The Hits remains in the Ashburton region on 89.3FM running total network programming.